 Not Human Subjects Research (e.g. research that does not involve human subjects-identifiable data or biospecimens)

-Research (e.g. research that does need IRB review and must formally go through the IRB for an exempt determination.
+Research (e.g. research that does need IRB review and must formally go through the IRB for a determination.
 While some human research activities are exempt from further oversight from the IRB under the Common Rule, the IRB must still formally review these activities and make an exempt determination prior to engaging in any Human Research – the RDO may not make these determinations.)

 To initiate the process of obtaining a research determination outcome, complete this